19hours/sg-statutes/Acts/Income Tax Act.md

 (a) any company to which section 10E applies, in respect of qualifying deductions under subsection (14)(a) (except in relation to allowances falling under sections 16, 17, 18B and 18C) and (b);

 (b) any company to which section 97D or 97G of the Economic Expansion Incentives (Relief from Income Tax) Act (Cap.
-86) in force immediately before the date of commencement of the Economic Expansion Incentives (Relief from Income Tax) (Amendment) Act 2004 (Act 11 of 2004) or section 97V of the Economic Expansion Incentives (Relief from Income Tax) Act applies, in respect of qualifying deductions under subsection (14)(b) where the loss is deemed to be a loss incurred from a trade or business for the purposes of any of those sections;
+86) in force immediately before 28th April 2004 or section 97V of the Economic Expansion Incentives (Relief from Income Tax) Act applies, in respect of qualifying deductions under subsection (14)(b) where the loss is deemed to be a loss incurred from a trade or business for the purposes of any of those sections;

+[Act 37 of 2014 wef 27/11/2014]

 (c) any company, in respect of qualifying deductions under subsection (14) relating to any income that is fully exempt from tax under the provisions of this Act or the Economic Expansion Incentives (Relief from Income Tax) Act;